mdp/bluemonday-js/README.md

 #### Travis CI

 This ones a little less obvious.
 We have a bit of a Frankenstein project here, we want to test the JS code, but we also would like Travis to build the JS code from our go code.
-We could include the compile JS in the repo, but I'd like to avoid that.
+We could include the compiled JS in the repo, but I'd like to avoid that.

 The requirements, then, are a test image capable of running go >= 1.5 and Node.js.
 In my experimenting with Travis we can only get this by asking for a 'go' container with version 1.5 and then manually installing Node.js via `nvm`.